Apple Blueberry Pie Bars.

 Blueberry pie, without the hassle of making a homemade pie crust!

-I made these bars over the weekend after I spotted a blueberry sale at the grocery store. $2 per pint – I stocked up.
+I made these bars over the weekend after I spotted a blueberry sale at the grocery store. $2 per pint – I definitely stocked up.
 I love fresh summer berry season!
 You could also make today’s bars with frozen blueberries.
 I have a huge bag of those in the freezer as we speak.
 Frozen berries make wonderful Blueberry Sweet Rolls.

 Today’s bars are just like blueberry pie, without the hassle of making a homemade pie crust.
 Rather, the crust is made from whole wheat flour, oats, sugar, and butter.
 The crust’s job is two-fold, it’s the foundation for the juicy bars and the crumble topping.
 That fruity center is a homemade blueberry pie filling topped with a peeled and sliced Granny Smith apple.
 The tart green apple is a wonderful contrast to the sweet blueberry pie filling.
 An untraditional fruit pairing and I love it!

 You’ll make the filling first on the stovetop.
 Combine 3 cups of blueberries with sugar, orange juice, and cornstarch.
 You may use frozen or fresh blueberries – meaning you can make them year round!
 Cook down the blueberries with the sugar and juice, before adding the cornstarch.
 Bring it to a boil then simmer.
 The cornstarch will be mixed with a few teaspoon of water before adding.
 Mix it until it resembles the consistency of milk.
 If you throw the cornstarch right into the blueberry mixture, you’ll end up with white chunks everywhere.
 Not pretty.
 Make sure you mix it with water beforehand, as noted in the recipe below.